E20 error: The unit indicates an overcurrent or short circuit in a valve or motor output.

 Steps:

-- Identify affected output: Consult the AquaClean manual to determine which component is tied to E20 (e.g., motor, brine valve).
+- Identify affected output: Consult the AquaClean manual to determine which component is associated with E20 (e.g., motor, brine valve).

 - Inspect wiring: Trace the harness from the control board to the component.
-Look for crushed, cut, or melted insulation causing a short to ground.
+Look for crushed, cut, or melted insulation that could cause a short to ground.

 Replace the shorted AquaClean valve coil or motor.
-If E20 persists with all loads disconnected, the main control board output stage is likely damaged and must be replaced.
+If E20 persists with all loads disconnected, the main control board's output stage is likely damaged and must be replaced.

 Repair Difficulty